 Overall, I like Pony needles in these sizes.
 So far, they have withstood the test of time pretty well – I am still using one that I’ve had for a couple years and have used fairly regularly.
 I like the fact that they are very small and delicate.
 They work well with the finest weight of Piper’s silk that I’m using on the Blackwork Fish project.

 I’d like to see Pony needles in the finer sizes more readily available in needlework shops.
-So far, I haven’t had any luck nailing down a steady supplier in the US!
-If you know of one, will you let me know?
+So far, I haven’t had any luck nailing down a steady supplier in the US.

 Another company that offers an excellent needle – and the supplies them in the smaller sizes (crewel sizes #7 – #12) – is Wendy Schoen Designs.
 In fact, I think hers are the first embroidery needles I ever had in really fine sizes (and only because I snitched them from my sister!)